Saving Sagebrush: The Bipartisan Infrastructure Law and the Inflation Reduction Act Help Conserve the West

 To prevent invasive annual grasses from getting a stronghold (and thus fueling devastating wildfires) and to promote sagebrush and perennial grass growth, herbicide that kills invasive grasses is applied aerially on participants’ lands.
 USFWS biologist Dave Kimble says Bipartisan Infrastructure Law funding has helped the collaborative “increase the pace and scale of the ongoing annual grass control.”
 He estimates this funding has enabled 25,000 acres to be treated with herbicide so far, and 50,000 more acres will be in the future.

-Learn more about UFWS sagebrush conservation.
+Learn more about USFWS sagebrush conservation.

 Containing Conifer Trees and Shrubs